srothst1/cesiumjs-webpack-starter-tutorial/README.md

 1. Create a new directory for your app.
 2. Open a console window and navagate to the directory
-3. Run `npm init` and add details about your application.
+3. Run `npm init` and enter in the requested details about your application.
 If you are unsure about any prompts, press `Enter` to use the default value.
 You can modify your selections at any point in the `package.json` file that was created.

 **Create the app code**

 1. Create a `src` directory for your app code.
-When we build the app, webpack will automatically produce *distribution* files in a directory named `dist`.
+When we build the app, webpack will automatically produce distribution files in a directory named `dist`.
-2. Add the files `index.html` and `index.js` to the `src` directory added in step 1.
+2. Create the files `index.html` and `index.js` in the `src` directory added in step 1.
 3. Add the following code to `src/index.html`
 ```
 <!DOCTYPE html>